What is the purpose of EfM?

 What does EfM cost?

 EfM costs are very competitive as an academic programme.
-A full year of study costs $275.00 including GST.
-In addition, participants are responsible for buying their own text books (three per year, apart from Year 4).
+A full year of study costs $300.00 including GST.
+In addition, participants are responsible for buying their own text books (three to six per year).
 Participants are free to choose how to purchase these (eg from book stores or online; new or second hand).
 Many of the texts are also available as e-books.
-At present the three books needed for Year 1 cost about $80-$90 if ordered online.
+At present the four books needed for Year 1 cost about $180-$200 if ordered online.
+Prices vary greatly so check multiple suppliers before ordering.

 What qualification does EfM give?